Pion-nucleon sigma term $\sigma_{\pi N}$ and deeply bound pionic atoms: Results and Discussions

-In Fig.~\ref{fig:BE_sigma}, the binding energy and the width of the deeply bound 1$s$ state in $^{111}$Sn are plotted as the functions of the $\sigma_{\pi N}$ value for Model~(I).
+In Fig.~\ref{fig:BE_sigma}, the binding energy and the width of the deeply bound 1$s$ state in $^{111}$Sn are plotted as the functions of the $\sigma_{\pi N}$ value.
 In the figure, we find that each observable depends on the $\sigma_{\pi N}$ value almost linearly within the range of the $\sigma_{\pi N}$ value considered here.
 Thus, we use the average slope of the line, namely the average size of the shift of each observable due to the 1~MeV variation of the $\sigma_{\pi N}$ value $\Delta \sigma_{\pi N} =1$~MeV, to express the sensitivity of the observable to $\sigma_{\pi N}$.
 We note here that this figure should not be used directly to determine the $\sigma_{\pi N}$ value by the binding energy and/or the width since the figure is just to show the sensitivities of the observables to the $\sigma_{\pi N}$ value.
 To determine the absolute value of $\sigma_{\pi N}$, we need thorough analyses of the data in general.
 The sizes of the calculated sensitivity of the observables are compiled in Table~\ref{table:BE} for the cases considered in this article.
-We find that the sensitivities of the $1s$ state observables are stronger than those of the $2p$ states as naturally expected and the shifts of the $1s$ state binding energy $\Delta B_\pi (1s)$ is within the range of $|\Delta B_\pi (1s)| = 5.0 \sim 7.5$~keV for the 1~MeV variation of the $\sigma_{\pi N}$ value $\Delta \sigma_{\pi N} = 1$~MeV for the cases considered here.
-We also find the larger sensitivities for the pionic states in lighter Sn isotope $^{111}$Sn to $\sigma_{\pi N}$ because of the less repulsive optical potential due to the smaller neutron numbers and the larger overlap of pionic wave function with nucleus.
-The shift of the width of the $1s$ pionic states $\Delta \Gamma_\pi(1s)$ in $^{111}$Sn is 12.9~keV for Model~(I) for the $\Delta \sigma_\pi = 1$~MeV variation, which is more than twice of $\Delta \Gamma_\pi(1s)$ in $^{123}$Sn cases as shown in Table~\ref{table:BE}.
+We find that the sensitivities of the $1s$ state observables are stronger than those of the $2p$ states as naturally expected and the shifts of the $1s$ state binding energy $\Delta B_\pi (1s)$ is $|\Delta B_\pi (1s)| = 6.2$~keV for $^{123}$Sn and 7.5~keV for $^{111}$Sn for the 1~MeV variation of the $\sigma_{\pi N}$ value $\Delta \sigma_{\pi N} = 1$~MeV.
+We find the larger sensitivities for the pionic states in lighter Sn isotope $^{111}$Sn to $\sigma_{\pi N}$ because of the less repulsive optical potential due to the smaller neutron numbers and the larger overlap of pionic wave function with nucleus.
+The shift of the width of the $1s$ pionic states $\Delta \Gamma_\pi(1s)$ in $^{111}$Sn is 12.9~keV for the $\Delta \sigma_\pi = 1$~MeV variation, which is more than twice of $\Delta \Gamma_\pi(1s)$ in $^{123}$Sn cases as shown in Table~\ref{table:BE}.
 We show the mass number dependence of the sensitivity of each observable in Fig.~\ref{fig:BE_sigma_Sn} and find clearly the stronger sensitivities of the observables, especially $\Gamma_\pi (1s)$, for lighter Sn isotopes.